dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - Bash scripting basics
 - Find out if there is a difference from an email blocklist and an email blacklist
 - Stacking Tandems
+-Reputation and location check on IP's
+* AbuseIPDB
+* Cisco Talos Intelligence
+*
 - Regarding the VirtualLab project - some resources will be:
 	- VulnHub - https://www.vulnhub.com/
 	- Test encryption using Wireshark